 - Understand the direct reign.

 - Demonstrating the balanced seat and maintaining a forward position

 - Demonstrating the sitting and posting trot and identifying the correct diagonal

 - Beginning to understand and execute basic schooling figures (circles, figure-8, serpentines) at various gaits.

 - Proper dismount

-Program costs for Blue Lives Saving Horses Helping Children are free to accepted applicants.
+Program costs for the First Responder Program are free to accepted applicants.

 The program is run in 10 week sessions.
 Lesson times are determined individually.